This original print by artist Jamilla Okubo was commissioned for the 2022 PayPal Maggie Lena Walker Award

 Why Mandy: Inspired by the legacy of Tulsa’s Black Wall Street, and after witnessing the many challenges Black entrepreneurs faced in her hometown of Brooklyn, New York, Mandy Bowman started Official Black Wall Street (OBWS), the largest app helping consumers discover, review, and shop Black-owned businesses.

-Why her work matters: In recent years, the Buy Black movement has gained momentum, both inside and outside of the Black community, encouraging consumers to seek out and support Black-owned businesses to ensure their success and growth.
+Buy Black movement has gained momentum, both inside and outside of the Black community, encouraging consumers to seek out and support Black-owned businesses to ensure their success and growth.

 How she’s making an impact: OBWS has circulated $1.7 million into Black-owned businesses and, through a partnership with Baker Botts, is providing $10 million in legal services to these businesses.
 Bowman also launched the OBWS Black Entrepreneur of the Year awards to give away grant dollars to Black founders making an impact in their community.
 Since that launch in 2020, OBWS has given nearly six figures in grant funds to Black entrepreneurs in need.